finity69x2/fan-control-entity-row/info.md

 Changes:

+- v1.8 - BREAKING CHANGES! - I modified the options to be consistent with my other control rows and changed the default button order.
+I also added the option to reverse the button order.

 - v1.6 - added the ability to customize the text for the buttons. defaults to "OFF, LOW, MED, HIGH"

 This is an element to add a fan control row to Home Assistant for 3-speed fans.